Petoskey, Michigan

+Petoskey (/pəˈtɒski/ pə-TOSS-kee) is the largest city in and the county seat of Emmet County, Michigan, and is the largest settlement within the county.
+Petoskey has a population of 5,877 at the 2020 census, up from 5,670 at the 2010 census.

+Petoskey is part of Northern Michigan, and is one of the northernmost cities in Michigan's Lower Peninsula.
+Petoskey is located on the southern shore of Little Traverse Bay, a bay of Lake Michigan.
+Petoskey sits directly across the bay from Harbor Springs, another Emmet County city.
+Petoskey is a popular Midwestern resort town.

+Petoskey lends its name to the Petoskey stone, a fossilized coral that is the state stone of Michigan.

 History

 Odawa inhabitants

 The Little Traverse Bay area was long inhabited by indigenous peoples, including the Odawa people.
 The name Petoskey is said to mean "where the light shines through the clouds" in the language of the Odawa.
 After the 1836 Treaty of Washington, Odawa Chief Ignatius Petosega (1787–1885) took the opportunity to purchase lands near the Bear River.
 Petosega's father was Antoine Carre, a French Canadian fur trader and his mother was Odawa.

 Early Presbyterian missions

 By the 1850s, several religious groups had established missions near the Little Traverse Bay.
-A Mormon offshoot had been based at Beaver Island, the Jesuit missionaries had been based at L'arbor Croche and Michilimackinac, with a Catholic presence in Harbor Springs, then known as "Little Traverse".
+A Mormon offshoot had been based at Beaver Island, the Jesuit missionaries had been based at L'arbre Croche and Michilimackinac, with a Catholic presence in Harbor Springs, then known as "Little Traverse".
 Andrew Porter, a Presbyterian missionary, arrived at the village of Bear River (as it was then called) in 1852.

 Pioneer commercial interests

 Amos Fox and Hirem Obed Rose were pioneer entrepreneurs who had made money during both the California Gold Rush and at Northport selling lumber and goods to passing ships.
 Originally based at Northport, in the 1850s Rose and Fox (or Fox & Rose) expanded their business interests to Charlevoix and Petoskey.
 Rose also earned income as part of a business partnership that extended the railroad from Walton Junction to Traverse City.
 H.O.
 Rose, along with Archibald Buttars, established a general merchandise business in Petoskey.